celestiaorg/docs/docs/developers/wallet.md

 ```

 You can pick whatever wallet name you want.
-For your example you used "validator" as the wallet name:
+For our example we used "validator" as the wallet name:

 ```sh
 celestia-appd keys add validator